Indian doctors find success in tackling the 'invisible burden' of tuberculosis

 "There is urgent need to build public awareness about the curability and prevention of this disease."

-Under a revised government TB control program, patients must report to local TB centers six days a week to have their daily drugs administered but from the 19 million patients treated since 1993, only 3.4 million have been cured.
+Under a revised government TB control programme, patients must report to local TB centres six days a week to have their daily drugs administered but from the 19 million patients treated since 1993, only 3.4 million have been cured.

 Experts say more than drugs are needed as patients often lack employment, nutrition, decent housing, and good healthcare.

-"When TB is diagnosed, patients and their families must receive counseling, nutrition, and economic support," Zarir Udwadia, consultant physician at the P.D.
+"When TB is diagnosed, patients and their families must receive counselling, nutrition, and economic support," Zarir Udwadia, consultant physician at the P.D.
 Hinduja National Hospital in Mumbai, wrote in the British Medical Journal.

 INVISIBLE BURDEN